chaos-mesh/website/versioned_docs/version-2.6.7/define-scheduling-rules.md

 The values available for this field are `"Forbid"`, `"Allow"`, and `""`.

 This field is used to specify whether to allow this `Schedule` object to create multiple concurrent experiments.
 For example, with the `schedule: * * * * *` configuration, one experiment will be created every minute.
-If the `duration` of the experiment is configured to be 70 seconds, multiple experiments will be created simtaneously.
+If the `duration` of the experiment is configured to be 70 seconds, multiple experiments will be created simultaneously.

 By default, the `concurrencyPolicy` field is set to `Forbid`, which means multiple experiments are not allowed to be created simultaneously.
 If you set the value of the `concurrencyPolicy` field to `Allow`, multiple experiments are allowed to be created simultaneously.